-One of the most common questions we hear from That Clean Life for Business Members who are launching a group nutrition program is “how do I get sign-ups?”
+One of the most common questions we hear from That Clean Life Members who are launching a group nutrition program is “how do I get people to sign up?".

 Once you've got a group program ready to go, you will need to fill it with paying participants.
-With some hard work and smart moves, you can sell out your group program in just five weeks.
+With some hard work and smart moves, you can sell out your group program.
 Here's how:

 The first step to getting sign-ups for your group program is to offer a free challenge to create some buzz and give people a taste of what it’s like to work with you.
 At the end of this free challenge, you will invite each participant to join your upcoming paid group program.